Ed Cook (basketball)

 Edmund Charles Cook was an American basketball player and coach.

-He played for the Indiana Hoosiers men's basketball team in the 1906–07 season and returned as a player in the 1907–08 season.
+Cook was born in approximately 1888 and attended Manual Training High School in Indianapolis.
+He also played basketball at the German House.
+He enrolled at Indiana University in 1906 and played for the Indiana Hoosiers men's basketball team in the 1906–07 season and returned as a player in the 1907–08 season.
 After being declared academically ineligible, he took over as the head basketball coach for the 1907–08 season, compiling a record of 9–6.
-He later coached the basketball team at Franklin College in Franklin, Indiana for the 1910–11 and 1911–12 seasons, compiling a record of 16–9.
+He later coached the basketball team at Franklin College in Franklin, Indiana for the 1910–11 and 1911–12 seasons, compiling a 25–16 record.
+He later became captain of the Third Christian basketball team.